milko-toptal/api-hockeystack-test/README.md

 Every data source in this project was created for test purposes.
 If any request takes more than 5 seconds to execute, there is something wrong with the implementation.

+## Improvements

+1. I would suggest improving the code initially by using TypeScript everywhere and enforcing type-checking with ESLint validations.
+In this way, we can minimize errors.
+Also, I would suggest splitting the code that is in worker.js into separate service files, probably one for each separate processing task (e.g., ContactsService.ts, MeetingsService.ts, etc.).
+Each file will have smaller functions with defined functionality instead of one big function performing the entire processing (e.g., getNewlyModifiedMeetings(), getMeetingsAssociation(meetingIds), persistMeetings(...), processMeetings()).
+2. For improving the project architecture, I would create separate folders, splitting the configurations from the code and then separating different modules/features inside subfolders.
+For example:
+    - src/
+      - features
+        - hubspot
+          - HubspotProcessor.ts (processMeetings(), processContacts(), processCompanies() etc)
+          - MeetingsService.ts
+          - ContactsService.ts
+          - CompanyService.ts
+        - utilities
+          - utils.ts
+      - app.ts
+      - service.ts
+    - package.json
+3. For optimizing performance, we can have separate executions for each processor: one for Meetings, one for Contacts, one for Companies, etc. Every processor will be called individually at different times and periods in this way.
+We can even improve it further by using a queue for queuing different batch sizes so that we can process smaller chunks at a time.
+Another option that may be considered is using Hubspot webhooks in conjunction with the pulling mechanism.
+In this way, we can trigger processing when some quantity of new objects is created or modified.